mincongzhang/MachineVision/README.md

 MachineVision
 =============

 Exam is done.
-But review is still needed.
+But review is still needed (Dense Stereo Vision noises, regression and classification).

 ####Notes
 syllabus for revision: